-Matter to be communicated PwC's response Management's representations Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
-A copy of the management representation letter is included in Appendix B. Independence We reaffirm our independence with respect to the company and are not aware of any additional relationships not disclosed in that letter.
-Significant deficiencies in internal control Recent changes to Canadian GAAS require us to communicate to the Board internal control weaknesses identified as part of our audit that are considered to be significant deficiencies.
-A significant deficiency is defined as an internal control deficiency that we consider merits the attention of the Board Members.
-We did not note any significant deficiencies, but we did note some areas for improvement and they are included in Section 5.
-Significant difficulties or disagreements that occurred during the audit No difficulties or disagreements occurred while performing our audit that require the attention of the Board of Directors.
-Fraud and illegal acts No fraud came to our attention as a result of our audit procedures
+Matter to be communicated PwC's response Unadjusted or adjusted differences • We did not note any audit differences greater than the threshold of \$390,000 as a result of our work.
+In addition, there were no differences adjusted by management.
+Management's representations • Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
+A copy of the management representation letter is included in Appendix B. Independence • We reaffirm our independence with respect to the Board and are not aware of any additional relationships not disclosed in that letter.
+Significant deficiencies in internal control • Canadian GAAS require us to communicate to the Board of Directors internal control weaknesses identified as part of our audit that are considered to be significant deficiencies. • A significant deficiency is defined as an internal control deficiency that we consider merits the attention of the Board of Directors. • We did not note any significant deficiencies, but we did note some areas for improvement and they are included in Section 4.
+Significant difficulties or disagreements that occurred during the audit • No difficulties or disagreements occurred while performing our audit that requires the attention of the Board of Directors.
+Fraud and illegal acts • No fraud involving senior management, employees with a significant role in internal control or that would cause a material misstatement of the financial statements, came to our attention as a result of our audit procedures.
+Significant related party transactions • PwC reviewed related party transactions conducted in the normal course of operations related to the transfer of grants from the Foundation or the City of Toronto to the Board and the allocation of certain shared costs.
+No other non-routine transactions were noted.

-5. Internal control recommendations
+4. Internal control recommendations